 The opening words of the 29th chapter of Isaiah state: “Woe to Ariel, to Ariel, the town where David encamped!
 Add year upon year, you people; let the festivals run the round.
 And I have to make things tight for Ariel, and there must come to be mourning and lamentation, and she must become to me as the altar hearth of God.
 And I must encamp on all sides against you, and I must lay siege to you with a palisade and raise up against you siegeworks.
 And you must become low so that you will speak from the very earth, and as from the dust your saying will sound low.
 And like a spirit medium your voice must become even from the earth, and from the dust your own saying will chirp.”

 The prophecy above likens God’s organization to a spirit medium too, just as in the eighth chapter.
-(Interestingly, years ago the Society responded to a question from a reader regarding the verse above and they applied to what they refer to as Jehovah’s organization during the tribulation.
+(Interestingly, in 1961 the Society responded to a question from a reader regarding the verse above and they applied to what they refer to as Jehovah’s organization during the tribulation.
 But in the more recent commentary on Isaiah no such explanation is given.)

 But, it should be noted that Jesus foretold that Jerusalem and the holy would be besieged and surrounded by a palisade during the conclusion.
 So, all of the prophecies point to one thing: The crash of the present theocratic organization!